 communicating with one another

 Just as interest and trust in politicians fell to an all-time low, a lineup of visionary Democrats restored hope and enthusiasm with successful and even masterful speeches.
-Whether or not you agree with the following messages, below are empathetic communications that have inspired a world of oneness.
+Whether or not you agree with their messages, below are empathetic communications that have inspired a world of oneness.

 - “I love that, for Barack, there is no such thing as ‘us’ and ‘them.’
 He doesn’t care whether you’re a Democrat, a Republican or none of the above.
 He knows that we all love our country, and he’s always ready to listen to good ideas…he’s always looking for the very best in everyone he meets.”